Skip to main content

 Manifest Name: Task Def

-Task Defination Path
+Task Definition Path

 Repeat the same process for the Service Definition once saved. + Add Service Definition.